 The theme “Untitled I” by sophomore Ursula Quinn ripples with various images.
 One can find any number of elements in its design: algae floating in the ocean, the ocean itself, a smooth and striated canyon or a jungle canopy.

-“The Late, Great Monique,” an egg tempera by senior Lexi Hannah, hints at the idea of death that appeared in other works in the gallery like “Transformation” by senior Christine Kim and “Seng Im Ung” by freshman Laurel Linde.
+“The Late, Great Monique,” an egg tempera by one student, hints at the idea of death that appeared in other works in the gallery like “Transformation” by senior Christine Kim and “Seng Im Ung” by freshman Laurel Linde.
 “The Late, Great Monique” sets the viewer’s mind wandering as it depicts a pale young woman in front of flora, then announces her death in the title.

 “Transformation” by Kim uses black paper cutouts pasted onto white paper to depict a flower from a tree falling apart and becoming a skull.
 The beauty of the piece arises from the fact that the viewer can see the transformation going in the opposite direction.